Winter Fruit Salad with Lemon Poppyseed Dressing is a refreshing and flavorful way to enjoy seasonal fruit in a light, colorful side dish.

 Poppy Seed Dressing

-- 2-3 tablespoon pure maple syrup add more if you like
+- 2-3 tablespoons pure maple syrup add more if you like

 - 1 tablespoon poppy seeds